 C#, the Java of Microsoft

-C# was designed by Microsoft (tm) for its new .NET platform as an alternative to Java, inspired (as it) by C++, by Java and various other
+C# was designed by Microsoft (tm) in 2000 for its new .NET platform as an alternative to Java, inspired (as it) by C++, by Java and various other

-C# seems not to be viewed by Microsoft as the language for immersive apps.
-It remains at least a langage for legacy desktop apps and server-side.
+C# seems no longer to be viewed by Microsoft as the sole language for immersive apps on the Modern UI.

 - Structs, coming from C++, are here special objects passed by value.